The Kitchen Knives Buying Guide

-As it turns out, there’s no one clear answer to this question.
+As it turns out, there is no one clear answer to this question.
 Why not?
-Because each cook’s needs are different, their knife needs also depend entirely on their unique habits and preferences.
+Because just as each cook’s needs are different, so too their knife needs will be different, and will depend entirely on their own unique habits and preferences.
 To help you get started on cultivating a knife collection of your own, we’ve put together this handy resource on all things knives.
 Happy shopping!

 The Most Important Tool in Your Kitchen

 If you think that amassing a diverse collection of knives is merely a luxury, think again.
-Choosing the right knife can help you achieve optimal results in the kitchen.
+Choosing the right knife will help you achieve optimal results in the kitchen.

-Whether you’re looking to save time, achieve a particular texture, or prevent injuries and promote kitchen safety by assuming more control, selecting the correct knife is an important part of food prep.
-Using the wrong knife can damage the food product and the user.
-Most professional chefs would agree that quality knives are an invaluable kitchen tool.
+Whether you’re looking to save time, achieve a particular texture, or prevent injuries and promote kitchen safety, selecting the correct knife is an important part of food prep.
+Using the wrong knife can damage the food product as well as the user.
+Most professional chefs would agree that quality knives are the most important kitchen tools.